emalyak/EMPageViewController/README.md

 ##### `em_pageViewController:willStartScrollingFrom:destinationViewController:`

 Called before scrolling to a new view controller.
-The `viewWillAppear` and `viewDidAppear` methods of the view controller being scrolled to (`destinationViewController`) will also be called.

 This method will not be called if the starting view controller is `nil`.
 A common scenario where this will occur is when you initialize the page view controller and use `selectViewController:direction:animated:completion:` to load the first controller.